pavansaikrish/chatapp/README.md

 # chatapp
 client-server chat Application.
 Very basic and simple chat application...
-Uses very swing for UI...
+Uses swing for UI...

 1. Clone or downlaod the project.
 2. Install and run mysql.